Practice Policies & Notices

 Price Changes

-• All prices and fees are subject to change with prior notice.
+Prices and fees are subject to change with prior notice.

-Good Faith Estimate (No Surprises Act Compliance)
+Good Faith Estimate — No Surprises Act Compliance

-If you are paying out of pocket or are uninsured, you have the right to receive a Good Faith Estimate (GFE) explaining how much your medical and mental health care will cost.
-You will receive this estimate in writing before services are rendered.
-For questions or more information, visit www.cms.gov/nosurprises
+Clients paying out of pocket or without insurance have the right to receive a Good Faith Estimate explaining expected healthcare costs before services are rendered.

 Client Acknowledgment